- Covering the costs of cancer treatment

 If you have enrolled or plan to enroll in an insurance plan with a high deductible, you may be able to set up a Health Savings Account (HSA).
 You don’t have to pay federal income taxes on the contributions you make to the HSA if the money is used to pay for qualified medical expenses.
 If you use it for anything else, you will be required to pay the tax and a penalty.

 Note that an HSA is different from a Flexible Spending Account (FSA); for instance, you can have an FSA even if you don’t have a high-deductible health plan.
 FSA funds are set up to be used for both medical and child care expenses.
 But the FSA money you don’t use goes away at the end of each year, while the HSA money is yours until you take it out.
-For more information about setting up an HSA you can contact your employer, bank, or credit union.
+For more information about setting up an HSA contact your employer, bank, or credit union.

 Pre-existing condition exclusions